From, Author David Alexander, and Wikipedia, the free encyclopedia

 I went to my General Doctor, and before he ordered a blood test for sugar, he drug me down the hall and handed me off to his EKG room.
 Twenty minutes later, he carried in a ribbon of lines that was far more severe than the one on this page.
-I had never heard of PVC, other then the plumbing type.
+I had never heard of PVC, other than the plumbing type.
 A few days later I went through a half day of tests at a local Cardiologist, concluding that my sugar wasn’t that bad, but my heart needed immediate attention.
 It was pumping fifty percent and misfiring 3 to 4 beats.
 The cardiologist did a dye test with a catheter entering through my groin.
-There were no restrictions in my arteries or heart, and the dye confirmed that the chambers of my heart were mis-firing.
+There were no restrictions in my arteries or heart, and the dye confirmed that the chambers of my heart were misfiring.

 I was wide awake all night.
 WIDE AWAKE!
 Like a coffee buzz.
 My Pom Puppy stayed with me all night, somehow knowing about my problem and curious about my bandages.
 I now had considerably more blood flowing through my veins then I have in years.
 Most of them felt like they wanted to explode.
 My temples and ears even hurt.
 I had bruises and pain in different parts of my body.
-My heart was swollen from the burns on the lining on two sides, and causing pain in my breast plate when I inhaled.
+My heart was swollen from the burns on the lining on two sides and causing pain in my breast plate when I inhaled.
 It felt like my heart was readjusting the rest of my body, to its new power.
-Dr Wang said he could have done more, but he worried about burning through.
+Dr. W. said he could have done more, but he worried about burning through.
 The only thing now is not reopening the holes in the arteries of my groins where the Doctor performed his magic.
 He has a long list of success stories like mine.
 We are all grateful that he can judge when to quit, and where to burn.
 His surgery room had a strong similarity to my website static page.
 Sensors and monitors in excess.

 The next morning, I ate breakfast and went to a local Wednesday Flea Market.
 (Slowly) I tried to take a nap afterwards but am still AWAKE!